Mushroom Bread Pudding

-Spread cubed bread on a sheet pan.
+On a sheet pan put cubed bread.
 Toast it in the oven until golden brown, about 10-15 minutes (check and stir every 5 min).

-In a large saute pan melt the butter and saute the onions until translucent.
-Add the mushrooms, Italian seasoning and Worcestershire and saute until browned and all liquid has evaporated, about 10-15 minutes.
+In a large saute pan melt the butter and saute the onions until transluscent.
+Add the mushrooms and Italian seasoning and Worcestershire and saute until browned and all liquid has evaporated, about 10-15 minutes.
 Add Marsala and continue to saute until just evaporated.
 Remove from heat, season with salt, pepper, smoked paprika and additional Italian seasoning if needed.
 (This is a lot of mushrooms -- you may need to saute them in two batches.
 Don't crowd the mushrooms!)